Altstadt (Königsberg): Modern era

+Polish people continued to live within the Old Town.
+Polish church services were held in the local church from 1618 to 1817.

 Altstadt became part of the Kingdom of Prussia in 1701.
 In the same year the three towns resisted the efforts of Burgfreiheit to form a proposed fourth town, Friedrichsstadt.
 By the Rathäusliche Reglement of 13 June 1724, King Frederick William I of Prussia merged Altstadt, Löbenicht, Kneiphof, and their respective suburbs into the united city of Königsberg.
 Königsberg Castle and its suburbs remained separate until the Städteordnung of Stein on 19 November 1808 during the era of Prussian reforms.

 Altstadt was devastated by the 1944 Bombing of Königsberg and 1945 Battle of Königsberg.
 Buildings which survived World War II were subsequently demolished by the Soviet Union.